rare-magma/pbs-exporter/README.md

 </details>
 <br>

-## Exported metrics per PBS store (which is not in maintenance mode)
+## Exported metrics per PBS store

+The following metrics are available for all stores currently not in maintenance mode:

 - pbs_available: The available bytes of the underlying storage.
 - pbs_size: The size of the underlying storage in bytes.